 2020 was a rough start for most businesses around the world.
 Thanks to digitalisation efforts, many were able to adapt to the new normal and bounced back up quickly.
-IT service providers have seen rising demands for cloud-based services which drives the need for greater network access and bandwidth.
+IT service providers have seen rising demands for cloud-based services which drive the need for greater network access and bandwidth.

 Now that things are normalising, managed service providers (MSP) have learned a thing or two about being able to thrive in undesirable market climates.
 They need to be agile, knowledgeable, consistent, and reliable to retain their customers and win new ones.

 These elements are critical in all aspects of an MSP’s offering.
-This includes having a robust infrastructure and agile networking to deliver the services to customers.
+This includes having a robust infrastructure and agile networking to deliver services to customers.

 Instead of traditional networking, MSPs should rely on Network as a Service (NaaS) for connectivity in their business model.
 The network should not slow down the way MSPs deliver services to their customers no matter where they are.

 What resources will need strengthening if an even larger crisis occurs next year?
 An MSP’s limitation in connectivity can turn into a strength with NaaS.
 Three takeaway lessons are immediately obvious:

 To stand out from the crowd, MSPs need to stay attractive and unique in a competitive environment.
 It is now made even more vital and lucrative in a rapidly changing world.
 Studies have already shown that the greatest area of concern for MSPs is commodisation.
 Some may have already been stretched to the limit serving existing customers.
 How will they serve new customers equally well or better in future?

 - On-demand scalability and reliability

 The worldwide championing of digitalisation is set to create highly demanding customers looking for alternative solutions that will not fail them.
 This expectation in turn falls on MSPs to ensure that their network partners are up to the task.

 - Zero-tolerance security